EmeraldRiverLanga/Invoice-Processing-Gemini-Multimodal-PII-Safe/README.md

          │
          ▼
 ┌──────────────────┐
-│  Anonymize PII   │   ← replaces emails / phones with <EMAIL_1> tokens
+│  Anonymize text  │   ← emails / phones in text fields → <EMAIL_1> tokens
-└────────┬─────────┘
+│  PII             │     (the image is NOT anonymized — see Limitations) └────────┬─────────┘
          │
          ▼
 ┌──────────────────┐
-│  Gemini 2.5      │   ← receives ANONYMIZED text + the image
+│  Gemini 2.5      │   ← receives anonymized text + the image
 │  Flash           │
 └────────┬─────────┘
          │